day50-dev/Pitchanary/readme.md

-# 🎲 Pitchanary: Game Rules

----

-## 🔥 What Is Pitchanary?
+# Pitchanary

-*Pitchanary* is a competitive team game where players pitch well-known **companies or brands** to their teammates without saying the name, trademarks, or any prohibited words.
-The goal is to sell the idea *as if it’s new* — focusing on how you would pitch it at launch, not describing its history or past success.
+**Pitchanary** is a competitive team game where players pitch well-known **companies or brands** to their teammates without saying the name, trademarks, or any prohibited words.
+The goal is to sell the idea *as if it’s new* focusing on how you would pitch it at launch, not describing its history or past success.

----

-## 🎯 Objective
+## Objective

 - Pitch your assigned company or brand in a way that helps your teammates guess it quickly.
 - Do **not** say the company or brand name, trademarks, or any prohibited words.
 - Avoid **historical or retrospective descriptions** — pitch like it is launching today.
 - Watch out for **Instant Death guesses** — guessing a related but incorrect company or brand causes immediate loss for that round.

----

-## 🧠 Key Concepts
+## Key Concepts

 ### 1. **Pitch Like It’s New**